camilledlmt/midjourney-bias-exploration/README.md

 <br> <br>

 <p align="justify">
 Our first assumption before prompting and at the very beginning was that the pictures that would be generated relating to the banlieues were going to be mostly depicting a gloomy and cold atmosphere, with pictures mainly composed of cool and cold colors.
 Turns out that given our quantitative analysis, we were right.
-As shown by Figures XXX and XXX, the majority of the outputs showing a sad atmosphere and cool colors are located in the banlieues.
+As shown by the above figures, the majority of the outputs showing a sad atmosphere and cool colors are located in the banlieues.
 However, we did not anticipate the pictures for the cities to have that much cool colors in them and we rather thought that they would have less been correlated with this criteria.
-Moreover, if you generally won’t find a very joyful atmosphere in the banlieues, it is not absolutely rare to encounter a sad atmosphere in the cities or in the countryside, as shown by Figures XXX and XXX.
+Moreover, if you generally won’t find a very joyful atmosphere in the banlieues, it is not absolutely rare to encounter a sad atmosphere in the cities or in the countryside, as shown by the above figures.
 Here is a sample of our outputs concerning families :
 </p>

 <br> <br>